 - Drink Plenty of Water – Water keeps your body hydrated at all times which can help to prevent fatigue.
 To take full advantage of the power of water, you should consume at least eight cups of water daily.

-If you want more tips on how to improve your energy levels and know which foods contain complex carbohydrates, magnesium and more – consider purchasing the HealthiHER Framework.
+If you want more tips on how to improve your energy levels through diet and exercise consider purchasing the HealthiHER Framework.
 You’ll learn how to enhance your energy levels, live confidently healthy and find your healthy weight.

 Lastly, another critical component to a HealthiHER lifestyle is fitness!
 Fitness is whatever you want it to be.
-Just move your body – that’s the key!
+Move your body – that’s the key!
 Here are some fun fitness resources I’d recommend to get you started:

 These are some great ideas to get you started!
 What I’ve found going to these classes is once you start getting into a routine it’s much easier to sustain the workouts by yourself.
 Getting started is usually the hardest part.
 If you want a few lower impact ideas consider: